ayozeruanoalc/ayozeruanoalc/README.md

 **R | R Markdown | Shiny | Data Visualization**

 Worldwide analysis of access to water and sanitation using official datasets.
-Includes an **interactive Shiny dashboard** with maps and visualizations to explore geographic and temporal patterns.
+Includes an **interactive dashboard** and visualization of official datasets through maps and charts.

 🔗 https://github.com/ayozeruanoalc/analisis-disponibilidad-agua-y-saneamiento